 So, SEOPressor Connect is the clear winner then?

-So which plugin would I personally recommend then?
+So which plugin would I personally use and recommend then?

-From using both of these myself, I would go as far to say that Yoast’s SEO plugin is an easier plugin to use.
-The SEOPressor plugin is a little more complex and takes a little bit of getting used to.
+From using both of these myself, I would go as far to say that Yoast’s SEO plugin is an easier plugin to install and use.
+The SEOPressor plugin is a little more complex and takes a little bit of getting used to, especially getting around all the cool features.

 So which would I personally recommend?